DLesmes/TheBible/README.md

 # TheBible
-NLP Applying to the God's words
+NLP Applyed to the God's words